 In describing Welsh poet and prose writer Dylan Thomas’ 1947 poem, “Do not go gentle into that good night,” Denise Levertov wrote, “it is a rapturous ode to the unassailable tenacity of the human spirit.”
 Here, Randy Anagnostis and I create an interpretation for today with a few lines from Thomas’ poem.

 About Greg Ormson

-A human being doing yoga, motorcycling, playing music, traveling and breathing with intent.
+My hustle is movement and muscle, writing on yoga, motorcycling . . . and more.
+Beyond that, just human being working lyric narrative, playing music, traveling, and breathing with intention.
 Like all of you, I'm stardust, I'm golden, I'm billion year old carbon.
-THAT'S ENOUGH.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.